Charlie Fellows (gymnast): 2014

 At the end of March, fellows competed at the British championships.
-Unlike 2013's 2nd-place finish, unfortunately in the all-around final Fellows finished in 7th place scoring 14.150 on the vault, 13.650 on the uneven bars, 13.250 on the balance beam and 12.500 on the floor exercise for a total of 53.550.
+Unlike 2013's 2nd-place finish, in the all-around final Fellows finished in 7th place scoring 14.150 on the vault, 13.650 on the uneven bars, 13.250 on the balance beam and 12.500 on the floor exercise for a total of 53.550.
 Fellows only qualified for the uneven bars final where she tied for 4th place with Raer Theaker with 13.900.

 In September, Fellows was named to compete in the 2014 World Artistic Gymnastics Championships in Nanning, China, she was one of the reserve gymnasts for Great Britain.

 2015

 In March Fellows competed at the British Championships in Liverpool.
 In the all around competition she scored 13.900 on the vault, 13.450 on the uneven bars, 11.800 on the balance beam and 11.700 on the floor finishing in ninth place and a final score of 50.850.
-Fellows qualified for the uneven bars final where she placed seventh, she unfortunately fell for the bars half way through her routine and scored 12.050.
+Fellows qualified for the uneven bars final where she placed seventh, she fell for the bars half way through her routine and scored 12.050.

 At the end of May, Fellows also competed at the Flanders International Team Challenge in Belgium where she helped the team finish in fifth place contributing a score of 13.250 on the floor exercise.
 She also shared sixteenth place with Angel Romaeo with a score of 52.900, she scored 13.800 on the vault, 13.350 on the uneven bars, 12.450 on the balance beam and 13.300 on the floor exercise.

 On 2 June it was released by British Gymnastics that Fellows was selected to compete at the first ever European Games.
-Alongside 2014 Commonwealth medalists Kelly Simm and Georgina Hockenhull, as a team of three they are to represent Team GB at the 2015 European Games in Baku, Azerbaijan.
+Alongside 2014 Commonwealth medallists Kelly Simm and Georgina Hockenhull, as a team of three they are to represent Team GB at the 2015 European Games in Baku, Azerbaijan.
 The original team selected to compete in Baku were Simm, Rebecca Tunney and Tyesha Mattis but due to injuries, both Tunney and Mattis were withdrawn from the games.